Watching the birds in winter brightens any dark day. Here’s what you need to know to bring them to your yard.

 Keep in mind that bird feeders should be located within a metre (3 feet) of a window or more than 10 metres (33 feet) from a window.
 Within a metre, birds cannot build up enough speed to hurt themselves too seriously if they hit the window, while more than 10 metres away provides them with an opportunity to veer away from the window when they realize it is not a thoroughfare to another part of your garden.

-Healthy birds, healthy planet
+Remember: Healthy birds, healthy planet

 Our friends at Bird Studies Canada remind us that birds are an important indicator of the health of our environment: a healthy planet equals healthy birds.